Hathersage and Stanage Edge Walk

 This is a Stanage Edge walk of just over 6 miles.
 Most of the terrain is on country lanes, footpaths or field tracks, but the route along the top of Stanage is rocky and very uneven, so do take care.
 There are stiles and squeeze stiles.

 There are a number of great pubs and cafés in Hathersage at the start or end of the walk, as well as public toilets.
-Allow 3-4 hours to complete this Stanage Edge walk at a moderate pace, allowing for rest stops to take in the views.
+Allow 3-4 hours to complete this Stanage Edge walk at a moderate pace, allowing for rest stops to take in the views (which are awesome).

 The Stanage Edge Walk from Hathersage